 Is wasp phobia an extreme or irrational fear?

 A phobia, by definition, is an extreme or irrational aversion to something.
 So, if someone has a phobia of wasps, it means they experience an intense, often disproportionate, fear of them.
 This fear can lead to avoidance behaviours, such as staying indoors during peak wasp seasons, experiencing significant distress when encountering wasps, or even just thinking about them.
+There are many different types of phobias that have a similar effect on people.

 Is the fear justified?